---

 [](#%5F%5Fcodelineno-3-24)};

-The authenticate(...) method accepts various configuration options to customize the authentication prompt, including titles, descriptions, and fallback options.
+The `authenticate(...)` method accepts various configuration options to customize the authentication prompt, including titles, descriptions, and fallback options.

 Make sure to handle the promise rejection properly to manage different error scenarios, such as user cancellation, biometric not enrolled, or biometric not available.

-Authenticating with Device Credentials
+### Authenticating with Device Credentials[¶](#authenticating-with-device-credentials "Permanent link")

 In addition to biometric authentication, the Capacitor Biometrics API supports device credentials (PIN, pattern, or password) as a fallback option.
-You can enable this feature by setting the allowDeviceCredential option to true in the authenticate(...) method:
+You can enable this feature by setting the `allowDeviceCredential` option to `true` in the `authenticate(...)` method:

-import { Biometrics, ErrorCode } from '@capawesome-team/capacitor-biometrics';
+`[](#%5F%5Fcodelineno-4-1)import { Biometrics, ErrorCode } from '@capawesome-team/capacitor-biometrics';

 [](#%5F%5Fcodelineno-4-3)const authenticate = async () => {